Hermès: Watchmaking

 Between 1926 and 1978, Hermès marketed timepieces through partnerships with Jaeger-LeCoultre, Patek Philippe and Rolex.
 It then contributed its creative skills and leather working know-how.
 It was under the impetus of Jean-Louis Dumas, in 1978, that the company really launched into watchmaking with the installation of a workshop in Bienne, in Switzerland.
 At that time, watches were almost exclusively for men, so he decided to appeal to women too, with a breakthrough design in the Arceau line, presented the same year.
 This line was followed by Cape Cod in 1991 with a double-turn bracelet.
-More recently, the men Hermès H08 line was launched in 2021.
+More recently, Hermès has introduced several watch models, including the Slim d’Hermès (2015), developed in collaboration with graphic designer Philippe Apeloig, the Galop d’Hermès (2019), designed by Ini Archibong with numerals created by type designer Vincent Sauvaire, the men's Hermès H08 line, launched in 2021, and the women's Hermès Cut model, introduced in 2024.

 From the 2000s onwards, Hermès acquired stakes in several watchmaking companies, as in 2006 with a 25% stake in Vaucher manufacture for 25 million Swiss francs, already a supplier of movements for the Hermès house, with an investment of around sixteen million euros.
 It then acquired Natéber, a dial manufacturer, in 2012, and Joseph Erard, a watch case specialist, the following year.
 The first watches with in-house movements were released in 2012.
 In 2018, the company made its debut at the Watches and Wonders trade show.

 Perfumes and beauty

 Since the 1930s, Hermès has been designing perfumes on a confidential basis, via special orders tailor-made for some of its customers.
 Perfume truly appeared at Hermès with the creation of the Comptoir Nouveau de la Parfumerie.
 In 1951, the first Hermès fragrance, Eau d'Hermès, created by Edmond Roudnitska, was sold in France.
 The first women's fragrances, Doblis and Calèche, were launched in 1955 and 1961, respectively.

 Hermès is one of the few luxury houses in France not to outsource the production of its fragrances and to have its own nez, like Jean-Claude Ellena, Hermès' exclusive perfumer from 2004 to 2016.
 He is the creator of several best-sellers such as Un jardin en Méditerranée, Terre d'Hermès and Hermessences.
 Hermès produces all its perfumes in its own workshops at Le Vaudreuil, in Normandy, which explains the small share of this division in the group's total sales.
 Christine Nagel joined the group in 2014 and, following his departure in 2016, succeeded him as olfactory designer.

-In 2020, the group launched its sixteenth business, beauty, with a lipstick collection named Rouge Hermès and inspired by its carrés.
+In 2020, the group launched its sixteenth business, beauty, with a lipstick collection named Rouge Hermès and inspired by its carré de soie.
 Followed the brushes and nail polishes in 2021, then in 2022 the first complexion products.
 In 2023, Hermès launched Regard, a new collection dedicated to the eyes.